patrickoigwilo/AzureNSGs-NetworkProtocols/README.md

 ![image](https://github.com/patrickoigwilo/AzureNSGs-NetworkProtocols/assets/162601853/96f1d514-19b0-4b34-97f1-0627885fb888)

 <h2>Project Summary:</h2>
-This project highlights the role of NSGs in Microsoft Azure Virtual Machines and how I used a protocol analyzer application (Wireshark), to inspect the flow of network traffic between virtual machines/networks.
+This project highlights the role of NSGs in Microsoft Azure Virtual Machines and how I used a protocol analyzer application (Wireshark), to inspect the flow of network traffic between virtual machines and the internet.

 <h2>Environments, Applications and Technologies Used:</h2>